kindahex/Hex-RVC/README.md

 - Pitch change for vocals and instrumentals together.
 Same effect as changing key of song in Karaoke.
 - Audio output format option: wav or mp3.

-## Update AICoverGen to latest version
+## Update Hex-RVC to latest version

-Install and pull any new requirements and changes by opening a command line window in the `AICoverGen` directory and running the following commands.
+Install and pull any new requirements and changes by opening a command line window in the `Hex-RVC` directory and running the following commands.

 ```
 pip install -r requirements.txt